-- Standby If the system control panel is programmed, look for the presence of the flashing LEDs through the transparent housing cover.
-The LED will flash with each communication. - Trouble If the detector LEDs do not flash, then the detector lacks power (check wiring, panel programming, or power supply), the detector board is missing (replace), or the unit is defective (return for repair). - The trouble condition can be caused intention-Test ally to verify correct operation of the system.
+Standby - If the system control panel is programmed, look for the presence of the flashing LEDs through the transparent housing cover.
+The LED will flash with each communication.

+Trouble - If the detector LEDs do not flash, then the de-tector lacks power (check wiring, panel pro-gramming, or power sup ply), the detector board is missing (replace), or the unit is defec-tive (return for repair).
+Additionally, if the cover is removed for more than 20 minutes, the LEDs of the detector will not flash.

+Test - The trouble condition can be caused intentionally to verify correct operation of the system.
 Remove the detector board to cause a trouble condition locally and at the system control panel.

+[9.2.2] Alarm Tests

+[9.2.2.1] M02-04-00 Magnet Test

+- 1. Place the painted surface of the magnet onto the TEST locator on the bottom of the detector housing (Figure 13). - 2.
+Verify system control panel alarm status and control panel execution of all intended auxiliary functions (i.e. fan shutdown, damper control, etc.) - 3.
+The detector is self-restoring when the magnet is removed.
+Verify that the system control panel has reset; panel may have to be reset.

+Figure 13.
+Testing detector alarm:

-Figure 9.
-Wiring Diagram for DH200PL Duct Smoke Detector using a UL listed control panel:
+Figure 14.
+Insulator Card for DH200RPL Duct Smoke Detector: